 Tempe Community Council (TCC) is a community-based nonprofit with a 40-year history of encouraging resident interaction and commitment to human services in Tempe.
 TCC serves as a unique convening point for government, nonprofits, the faith community and residents to work together to ensure that the most vulnerable in our community are served with dignity and provided with a comprehensive system of support.
 TCC and the City of Tempe are partners in a continuum of coordinated services to enhance the lives of Tempe residents, particularly those most in need.
 Tempe Community Council provides: services for children and youth, affordable, independent housing for seniors, financial literacy and education, the stewardship of funds to invest in moving people out of crisis and into self-sufficiency, human service referral, research and planning of human service issues and policy, volunteer and advocacy opportunities and a culture for building philanthropy in our community.

-Thrive to Five Family Resource Centers strive to build healthy and empowered families by providing free classes and resources on child health and development.
-Our parent liaisons at each of our five resource centers throughout Tempe partner with families to provide resources and referrals, developmental screenings and parent education classes including: early literacy, nutrition, positive discipline, and kindergarten readiness classes.
-Classes are available in English and Spanish with free childcare provided during class.
-Families with children, ages five and under, are welcome.
+The Thrive to Five Family Resource Center strives to build healthy and empowered families by providing free classes and resources on child health and development.
+Our parent trainers partner with families to provide resources and referrals, information about developmental screenings and parent education classes including: early literacy, nutrition, positive discipline, and kindergarten readiness classes.
+Classes are available in English and Spanish, and free childcare is provided during parent workshops.
+Families with children ages five and under are welcome.
 Thrive to Five is a First Things First funded program.

 The Gila Bend Family Resource Center gives parents and caregivers the tools they need to support the cognitive, emotional, and physical development of their young children.
 Funded in part by First Things First, we are a place where families can get connected to the community resources they need.
 Our focus is on early childhood literacy, parent and grandparent education, nutrition, health, and child-centered activities.
 Programs, resources, and referrals are provided for family members of all ages.
 In addition, we offer assistance and services such as food boxes, hygiene supplies, Baby Bags (emergency baby supplies), Community Action Program (CAP), AHCCCS/SNAP application assistance, and developmental and sensory screenings.
 With Gila Bend over 35 miles away from a hospital, pharmacy, and grocery store, the Family Resource Center plays a key role in our community.